How much does a financial adviser cost?

 There are plenty of robo-advice or DIY fund platforms that will help you build an investment portfolio, as demonstrated in our best buy tables.
 But this still requires time and understanding as a wrong move such as lack of diversification can lead to losses.
 An adviser can do a lot of the legwork in setting up and monitoring an investment portfolio.
 This can be beneficial if you don’t have the time to conduct the necessary due diligence on a fund.
 They can assess your attitude to risk to help inform your investment strategy and can choose the funds for you.
 Similarly, a financial adviser can ensure your portfolio is diversified across different assets, regions and sectors, so any poor performance can be offset by positive returns elsewhere in your portfolio.

 You only have to look at issues with the collapse of Neil Woodford’s Equity Income fund to understand the importance of diversification and managing risk, which novice investors may not be ready for.
-Many DIY investors followed Neil Woodford, once described as a star fund manager, when he moved from Invesco to setup his own funds in 2014.
-But withdrawals were stopped earlier this year and it is now set to close after nursing big losses.
+Many DIY investors followed Neil Woodford, once described as a star fund manager, when he moved from Invesco to set up his own funds in 2014.
+But withdrawals were stopped in 2019 and the fund subsequently closed after nursing big losses.
 To understand exactly what happened, check out our article 'Neil Woodford fund suspension: What to do if you are affected'.
 There have been stories of DIY investors seeing all their savings locked away, something an adviser would most likely have avoided.

 There may be complex tasks you want to do such as consolidating legacy ISAs.
 An adviser can take on the administration of contacting old providers and merging your funds as well as spotting any exit penalties.